rupeshtiwari/rupeshtiwari/README.md

 ### Beginner's Monorepo Coding Examples

-In your company if you are trying to do monorepo then consider using [Nx](https://nx.dev).
+In your company, are you planning to introduce monorepo?
+Then consider using [Nx](https://nx.dev) library.
 I have couple of coding examples for angular and nx monorepo worth checking them out.

 - [MonoRepo sample app with Nx library and deploy with Azure CI/CD](https://github.com/rupeshtiwari/coding-examples-nx-monorepo-sample)
 - [Monorepo using Angular workspace](https://github.com/rupeshtiwari/coding-examples-angular-workspace-sample).
 Visit the demo site: http://www.rupeshtiwari.com/coding-examples-angular-workspace-sample/#/courses